1technophile/OpenMQTTGateway/docs/use/ble.md

 `mosquitto_pub -r -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"white-list":["01:23:14:55:16:15","4C:65:77:88:9C:79","4C:65:A6:66:3C:79"]}'`
 :::

-## Setting the time between scans and force a scan
+## Setting the time between BLE scans and force a scan

-If you want to change the time between readings you can change the interval by MQTT, if you want the BLE scan every 66seconds:
+If you want to change the time between readings you can change the interval by MQTT.
+For example, if you want the BLE to scan every 66 seconds:

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"interval":66000}'`